 This example is called Timbers, from Florim USA's Cumberland Plateau series.
 You're looking at 3-by-3-inch squares with faux chipped edges that complete that stone appearance.
 For ease of installation, these squares come mounted 16 to the sheet with a mesh backer.
 Lay one sheet and you've... instantly laid 16 squares.
 This type of mosaic is a great time saver with vertical applications because the tiles are kept separate by the backing—fewer plastic spacers are needed.

 Continue to 8 of 12 below.

 08 of 12

 Easygoing Mosaic With Surprise Elements

-Hard to see from this distance, but Florim USA's Glitz Metal Leaf Pewter Tile, mounted as a wall/backsplash in this bathroom, from a distance it looks like many of the myriad earth-toned mosaics out there.
-But upon closer examination, you'll see that every third tessera is glinty, glitzy (thus the name) and shimmering with gold.
+From a distance, Florim USA's Glitz Metal Leaf Pewter Tile mounted as a wall/backsplash in this bathroom looks like many of the myriad earth-toned mosaics out there.
+But upon closer examination, you'll see that every third tessera is glinty, glitzy, and shimmering with gold.